jbostoen/itop-jb-contactmethod/readme.md

 ## What?

-⚠️ The current version is broken because listing the changed attributes is incorrect.

-Adds a contact methods tab to a Contact.
+Adds a tab to the Person class to document various contact methods.
 Can easily be extended to support all sorts of data.
 Dropdown to pick method (e.g. phone, email, social media) and a basic text box (255 characters).

 Actions: